aleck-charlie/tlaoquiaht-keyboard/README.md

 ## Future features

-The following features are currently being developed for future updates
+The following features are currently being considered for future updates

 - Make available offline for users without internet connection
+- Capslock function to capitalize letters in app

 ## Contact

-Reach out to me at [aleckcharlie@gmail.com](mailto:aleckcharlie@gmail.com)
+Questions, comments or suggestions can be sent to me at [aleckcharlie@gmail.com](mailto:aleckcharlie@gmail.com)